hhwangS27/home_credit/README.md

 ```
 from schemas import schemas
 ```
+Although we create all the tables using capitalized column names, cassandra will convert them to lowercase.
+So we have to use lowercase for our schemas, or cassandra will report an error.

 # Add `cqltables.txt`

 # Create our cassandra keyspace called 'quartet' and create all the tables: